John Freeman (British politician): Later life

 In later life Freeman commentated on bowls for Granada Television.

-He retired to Barnes, London, removing himself to a military care home in south London in 2012.
+Freeman retired to Barnes, London, removing himself to a military care home in south London in 2012.

 When Morgan Morgan-Giles died on 4 May 2013, Freeman became the oldest surviving former MP.
 He was the last survivor of those elected to Parliament in 1945.
 Following the death of Tony Benn on 14 March 2014, he was also the last surviving member of the 1950 parliament and the last surviving MP under King George VI.

-Freeman died on 20 December 2014, aged 99, less than two months before his 100th birthday.
+Freeman died on 20 December 2014, aged 99.